 English Language Support – The english as an additional Language programme is designed to integrate ESL students into mainstream classroom environment as soon as they may benefit from it.
 The all inclusive programme aims to support English Language skill sets while always maintaining and celebrating cultural diversity of our students.

-SEN SUPPORT The school has dedicated and Qualified SEN and SEEN teachers who support students with mild to moderate learning difficulties and special needs.
-We support our students who are unable to access our curriculum in the mainstream classroom with differentiated support by both SEEN and class/ subject teachers.
-Our Admission policy requires parents to declare if their child has any special learning needs, if it becomes known that such needs were not disclosed, the school reserves the right to not grant admission and In case it is discovered after admission and we are unable to support the learning needs, school reserves the right to review the student continuing their education here, considering the best interest of the student.
+SEN SUPPORT – The school has dedicated and qualified SEN teachers who support students with mild to moderate learning difficulties and special needs.
+We support our students who are unable to cope with our curriculum in the mainstream classroom with differentiated support by both SEEN and class/ subject teachers.
+Our admission policy requires parents to declare if their child has any special learning needs.
+If it becomes known that such needs were not disclosed, the school reserves the right to not grant admission and In case it is discovered after admission and we are unable to support the learning needs, school reserves the right to review the student continuing their education, considering the best interest of the student.

 Determining the Sen Support In case if a student